-Article 14 of the Erie County Charter is hereby amended as follows: Article 14 - Department of Homeland Security and Emergency Services - Charter
+Article 14 - Department of Homeland Security and Emergency Services - Charter Section 1401.

-Section 1401.
 Department established; commissioner of Homeland Security and Emergency Services.

-- 1402.
-Powers and duties. - 1403.
+1402.
+Powers and duties.

+1403.
 Advisory boards.

 Section 1401.
 Department established; commissioner of Homeland Security and emergency services.
 There shall be a department of Homeland Security and emergency services, the head of which shall be the commissioner of Homeland Security and emergency services.
 He or she shall be appointed by the county executive subject to confirmation by the county legislature to serve at the pleasure of the county executive.